What to Look for in Replacement Stylus Packaging

 Basements can work for vinyl, but only when they behave like part of the house instead of a damp storage room.
 The shelf zone matters more than the room label.

 A home cartridge alignment station gives you one calm place to do a very small, very fussy job.
-The point is not to build a workshop.
+What matters is not to build a workshop.

 Before you clean anything, remove the mat from the turntable.
 That keeps liquid away from the platter, spindle, and bearing area.